robang74/redfishos/README.md

 > :information_source: **Note**
 >
 > In case you wish to redistribute the SFOS images, the alternative to fulfilling those obligations by yourself is to link to this page, whose aim is to collect all those FOSS contributions.
 However, you have to check for yourself if this list of resources is complete and updated with respect to the boot image that you wish to distribute.
 Usually, it is not unless you have paid for it.

 ---

-### About Xperia 10 II

-The Sony Electronics Xperia 10 II has an easy grip due to its unusual long bar ratio OLED 6" display (1080x2520) equipped with an ARM64 8-cores @2GHz, 4GB of RAM and 128GB of internal flash storage with a real writing speed above 100MB/s.
-On the communication side, it is a LTE 4G with GNSS/AGPS/GPS subsystem that also supports the Galileo constellation with a firmware upgrade (tested and working).

-The [Sony Xperia 10 II](https://www.gsmarena.com/compare.php3?idPhone1=10095&idPhone2=10698) (codename `pdx201`) is a mid-range smartphone which was announced in February 2020, released in May 2020 and included [in June 2020](https://developer.sony.com/posts/xperia-10-ii-added-to-sonys-open-devices-program/) in the [Sony Open Device program](https://developer.sony.com/open-source/aosp-on-xperia-open-devices).

----